LeafyDev/ProtectorOfELO/index.md

 - !title [something fancy] - sets the title
 - !game - gets current game
 - !game [some game] - sets the game
-- !setmulti [twitch usernames] - sets the link for use with !multi, if multiple, separate with slashes
+- !setmulti [twitch usernames] - sets the link for use with !multi, if multiple, separate with slashes, use "none" if no multi is active
   - *ex: javamonkey_/jaihoo*
 - !so [user] - shouts out a user with their most recent game
 - !raid [user] - sends raid message for users to spam their chat with